mum0n/model_size/docs/size_structured_model_snowcrab.md

 number-sections: true
 highlight-style: pygments
 keyword: |
-  Keywords - snow crab; Bayesian kernel mixture model; Julia; Turing; growth model; instar
+  Keywords - snow crab; Bayesian kernel mixture model; Julia; Turing; growth model; instar; maturity; Generalized Leslie matrix model; size-structured model; survey design weight calibration
 abstract: |
   Snow crab (*Chionoecetes opilio*) are cold-water stenotherms in the northern hemisphere.
 As they are long-lived and have a complex life history, developing an operational model of population dynamics of snow crab in an environmentally and spatiotemporally heterogeneous area, the Scotian Shelf of the northwest Atlantic of Canada.
 We address these difficulties by focussing upon a better and more objective parameterization of snow crab growth based upon surveys of population size structure.
 #standalone: true